w3c/wai-tutorials/source/carousels/structure.html.erb.md

 ### Complex content
 {:.ex}

 This example also uses a list, even though the carousel items consist of more substantial content than in the previous example.
-This approach was selected as the individual carousel items are not independent pieces of content and thus not suitable for the  `<article>` element.
-Each individual list item includes a heading, text, and links.
+The individual carousel items are not independent pieces of content and thus not suitable for the  `<article>` element.
+Each list item includes a heading, text, and links.

 {::nomarkdown}
 <%= code_start %>